kelvinlockwood/policies/privacy/index.md

 *Last updated: September 01, 2023*

-This Privacy policy applies only to this website and the products and services offered by FCC.
+This Privacy policy applies to this website and the products and services offered by FCC.
 This website may contain links to other websites not controlled by FCC, and the policies and procedures described herein do not apply to these other websites.

 FCC is committed to meeting and exceeding all relevant international, federal, and state laws and industry guidelines regarding your personal information and how it is protected.
 Please note that privacy laws differ widely between countries and, within countries, between states and smaller jurisdictions.
 FCC will follow the strictest possible rules.